-In the event that a Class M Debt Note is treated as contingent payment debt instruments for U.S. federal income tax purposes (either at issuance or upon a deemed reissuance), the CPDI Regulations provide special rules that generally would characterize any taxable gain on such a Note as ordinary income.
+In the event that a Class of Notes is treated as contingent payment debt instruments for U.S. federal income tax purposes (either at issuance or upon a deemed reissuance), the CPDI Regulations provide special rules that generally would characterize any taxable gain on such a Note as ordinary income.
 Any taxable loss would be ordinary to the extent of the Holder's ordinary income inclusions with respect to the Note, and any excess generally would be treated as capital loss.

-Holders should contact their own tax advisors regarding the U.S. federal income tax treatment of a disposition or retirement of a Class M Debt Note.
+Holders should contact their own tax advisors regarding the U.S. federal income tax treatment of a disposition or retirement of a Note.